-In this lesson, taken from a live broadcast for Cracking the Code subscribers, we take a practical look at common picking motions: wrist, elbow, and forearm.
-We look at how these movements work, and examine their anchoring and muting approaches, and interaction with common pick grips.
+In this lesson, we take a practical look at common picking motions: wrist, elbow, and forearm.
+We look at how these movements work, and examine their interactions with common pick grips and anchoring and muting approaches.

 As we do this, we learn about which movements can make a pickstroke become trapped in the strings, or escape away from them.
-This is a core Cracking the Code concept.
-Whether a picking motion is trapped or escaped determines the kinds of string changes you can make with it.
-And of course that ties into the kinds of phrases you can play.
-Wait a minute — certain picking motions only work for certain kinds of lines?
-Crazy, but true.
+This is a core Cracking the Code concept — whether a picking motion is trapped or escaped determines the kinds of string changes you can make with it, and by extension the kinds of phrases you can play.

-So in other words, this overview is a great hands-on introduction to the concept of pickslanting.
-More specifically, what we’re talking about here is slanted picking motion, and how it can cause pickstrokes to get trapped in the strings, or break away from them.
-We’ll also start to understand that the visual appearance of the pick itself, and whether it appears slanted or not, is actually a separate thing that is mostly controlled by your choice of grip.
+We’ll also start to recognize the visual appearance and “slant” of the pick itself — controlled largely by grip — and how this correlates to the slanted angle of your picking motion that allows for string escape.
 To make this as clear as possible, we’ll take a look at footage from our interviews to see which types of slanted motion paths and slanted grips world-class players are actually using.

 Our goal here is to try out as many picking motions as possible, to find the one that’s working best for you right now.
-It may not be the one you’re currently using, and it may not even the one you like best.
-That’s important.
-When it comes to establishing fluid motion, it’s critical to be as open minded as possible.
-We’re going to use speed, on simple repeating phrases or even single-note tremolo, as the diagnostic test.
-If you’re much faster with one motion than another, even if it’s not a motion you currently use, suspend your disbelief.
-That motion is working well, and can be streamlined and utilized.
+It may not be the one you’re currently using, or even the one you like best, but when it comes to establishing fluid motion, it’s critical to be open minded.

 - Describe the difference between an escaped pickstroke and a trapped pickstroke